Skip to article frontmatterSkip to article content

 Overview

+The mathematics of great circles make use of spherical geometry, where, rather than lines, long arcs are drawn along the surface of a sphere.
 While spherical geometry played an important role historically in the fields of astronomy and navigation, its teaching has largely fallen out of favor since the 1950’s making finding comphrenshive resources difficult.

-This notebook will cover the important and unique terminology used when working with Great Circles and spherical geometry.
+This notebook will cover the important and unique terminology used when working with great circles and spherical geometry.

-2. Great Circles
+1. Great Circles

 3. Ellipsoids vs. Spheres